Anivice/yogabook1-halo-keyboard/README.md

 You CANNOT have libinput ignore the touchpad, as the driver depends on libinput's signals to detect key presses.

+**NOTE: GNOME >= 48**

+GNOME >= 48 is not supported.
+GNOME cannot specifically ignore one input device (like any other DE) under wayland, and since it deprecated X11, you cannot disable the touchscreen signal in Wayland without completely nuke the device.
+Disable input signal in libinput will disable everyone's ability to see the device, including this driver.
+As a result, GNOME >= 48 cannot use this keyboard (under any circumstances, ever, and will never be fixed).
+If you plan to install a modern distro, consider KDE instead.

 ## Is it suitable for daily use?

 This keyboard driver is what you would expect from Lenovo, but without any vibration support.